meghankelly-cartography/elections/README.md

-# elections
+# Elections
 Prompt: Design and build a page that displays a map of county-level 2016 presidential election results for California at the county level.
 Along with the code, tell us about what you chose to show, which interactions you would like to implement given time, and how you would adapt for desktop.
 We are as interested in your process as we are the code and design.
 Design from a mobile-first perspective.
 The map should be rendered in code, set up to pull from an external data file.

-# data
+# Data
 ### 2016 US counties
 format: shapefile
 source: Census Bureau